Return of a King: Summary

-Return of a King is an account of the First Anglo–Afghan War, which was fought between the East India Company and Afghanistan.
+Return of a King is an account of the First Anglo-Afghan War, which was fought between the British East India Company and Afghanistan.
 The conflict resulted in the near complete destruction of an entire British army, with 4,500 British and Indian soldiers, plus 12,000 of their camp followers dying during a disastrous retreat.
-It was the first major conflict of The Great Game, a 19th century competition for power and influence in Asia between the United Kingdom and the Russian Empire.
+It was the first major conflict of the Great Game, a 19th-century competition for power and influence in Asia between the United Kingdom and the Russian Empire.